A Guide to Dry Training for Spearfishing

 Dry Training Books

 If you want a deeper technical knowledge of the physiological mechanisms and rationale for dry training then this book is definitely for you.
-Also look at Manual of Freediving.
+Buy Dry Training for Spearfishing on Amazon here and also look at Manual of Freediving.

 Dry Training Courses

 This course is perfect for giving you enough information to get down to 10m or 30ft.
 It’s a starting point and gives you all the basic techniques to start your spearfishing journey.
 Equalizing, finning, the duck-dive and basic breathing are covered.
 Get started free on the taster course and if you decide to purchase use the code NOOBSPEARO to save 20%

 This course is excellent for getting you in prime freediving shape (breathing anyway).
 If you have a big spearfishing charter trip coming up this is a great tool for preparing you!
 This course is a 30 day dry training system that incorporates CO2 tables, O2 table, relaxation techniques while giving you coaching and providing accountability.
 Most dry training takes serious discipline and so this course makes that part of it a lot easier.
 You have a specific goal to aim for, training to help you learn and the exercises and drills to help you get there.
 Turbo loves this one.
 Get started free on the taster course and if you decide to purchase use the code NOOBSPEARO to save 20%

 Training Tools – I will share what in my opinion is the most time-efficient and effective way to increase your tolerance to carbon dioxide.
 I will cover 3 exercises to improve your breath hold as well as how to delay and minimize your contractions.
 You will learn stretches that can increase your lung volume and the one secret weapon that every single competitive freediver uses to dive deeper and feel more relaxed at depth.

 How To Increase Your Breath-hold for Spearfishing Video Course